eingruenesbeb/Yolo/README.md

 ### ↓ Other irrelevant stuff below ↓ ###
 ```

-- **This plugin was made for PaperMC-1.19.3.** Other versions and platforms haven't been tested *yet*, but this is
+- **This plugin was made for PaperMC-1.19.4.** Other versions and platforms haven't been tested *yet*, but this is
   planned
   to be completed until the full release.
 Issues for incompatibility can
   be [submitted](https://github.com/eingruenesbeb/Yolo/issues/new/choose), but will not be resolved, if
   this would mean dropping support for other compatible versions.
+- Reviving a player with inventory restoring enabled, can lead to item duplication, as players still drop their items.
+You may want to check out the teleport location with `/checkout_death_location` first, in order to check for duplicates.
 - This is a pre-release version, so bugs or glitches may be encountered more often.

 ## 6. Planned features

-- Config option to enable on servers, that aren't explicitly set to hardcore
-- `/revive` command to undo a player-ban by this plugin
+- Commands to undo a player's revive
-- `/reload` command to reload this plugin on its own
+- GUI for the revive system (planned for 2.0)
-- Support for more ban-manager-plugins
+- Full support for PlaceholderAPI (planned for 2.0)
-- Death location marker on Dynmap, Bluemap and co. (maybe in 2.0)
+- Death location marker on Dynmap, Bluemap and co. (planned for in 2.0)
 - Have a suggestion?
 Submit it [here](https://github.com/eingruenesbeb/Yolo/issues/new/choose)!

 ---